-Investment risk Lower returns on IBLPF's asset will reduce the expected DC pension which in turn will reduce the allowable gratuity offset.
-The net result will be an increase in the residual liability.
-Interest rate risk This is the risk that bond yields reduce, leading to an increase in the provision required to be set aside for the benefits.
-Salary/Remuneration increase The risk is that actual salary increases are higher than assumed, thereby leading to a shortfall in benefit provisions already set aside.
-Mortality risk Higher than expected death will expose the company to having to effect payouts that were not expected from its cash flow.
-Longevity risk Employees living longer than expected will expose the employer to the risk that more employees make it to retirement to claim their benefits while the provisions assume that fewer employees will live till retirement Withdrawal risk Lower than expected withdrawal will have the same impact as longevity risk.
-Liquidity risk This risk arises if the employer's actual net cash flows are not sufficient to pay for the gratuity benefit when it becomes due.
+Investment risk Lower returns on IBLPF's asset will reduce th offset.
+The net result will be an increase in th Interest rate risk This is the risk that bond yields reduce, leadi benefits.
+Salary/Remuneration increase The risk is that actual salary increases are hig already set aside.
+Mortality risk Higher than expected death will expose the cash flow.
+Longevity risk Employees living longer than expected will e ment to claim their benefits while the provision Withdrawal risk Lower than expected withdrawal will have th Liquidity risk This risk arises if the employer's actual net ca becomes due.